davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone.express/index.md

   - `wrong.wav` followed directly with `lose.wav` should be played at any point when the user presses the wrong button in the sequence.
   - `win.wav` should be played instead of `nextRound.wav` when the player correctly repeats the pattern in the final round.

-- Your solution must be object-oriented, so before putting down code, read through the requirements and come up with a good class diagram.
-(For reference, my solution only required two classes, but yours may differ.)
-Your program should therefore demonstrate good modularity and abstraction.

 - You must use the Simone Web Service API to get the welcome sequence and gameplay sequence.
 That is, do not generate a sequence on your own.
 Use the Axios library (already included in the index.html) for making requests.
 The user starts by typing in a number of rounds (the length of the sequence)